frankiert/crass.ai-big-bench-contribution/How to improve current LLM.md

 ## 8. Related Works

 Counterfactuals have been mentioned in passing in LLM resp.
 AI research throughout the last two decades.
 But in the light of recent developments interest started to increase.
-One can identifiy roughly four somewhat independent strands in the literature.
+One can identifiy roughly five somewhat independent (but at the end interrelated) strands in the literature.

 ### 8.1.
 Counterfactuals in image recognition and processing

 In the last two years several authors used 'counterfactuals' in image recognition and processing oriented work (see Teney 2020; Liang 2020).
 For them counterfactuality has a broader application as their prime examples consist of removing a depicted object in an image.
 But, it is not enough to mask an object to reach a counterfactual.
 It would have to be an alternative image.
 For instance, instead of holding a cat, a person would have have to hold a dog to make it a proper counterfactual.

 ### 8.2.
-Counterfactuals in structural causal models
+Counterfactuals in structural causal models (SCM)

-There has been a steadily growing research regarding the application of the structural causal model presented by Judea Perl (Pearl 2000; Pearl 2011) Though not directly relevant to the project layed out in this paper, it nevertheless can, if such models are applied to LLMs, provide the basis for considerable improvements in answering QCCs, as those models have the causal net necessary to answer QCCs baked right in.
+There has been a steadily growing research regarding the application of the SCM presented by Judea Perl (Pearl 2000; Peters 2017; Bareinboim 2020) Though not directly relevant to the project layed out in this paper, it nevertheless can, if such models are applied to LLMs, provide the basis for considerable improvements in answering QCCs, as those models have the causal net necessary to answer QCCs baked right in.

 ### 8.3.
 Counterfactuals in network and graph models

 Furthermore, some researchers use some version of counterfactual analysis in network and graph models (Shahid 2021; Priol 2021).

 ### 8.4.
+Counterfactuals in Counterfactual Explanations (CFE)

+CFE is a special field which tries to find the shortest path to an alternative set of data points which would cause the model to change the calculated prediction, for instance switching in a classifying task from "rejection" to "admission" (Wachter et al. 2017).
+This field is largely concerned with explainable AI, as it is becoming more and more important in real world application to show users why this or that classification occured and what alteration they would have needed to make in order to make the AI change predictions (Verma et al. 2020; Pawelczyk et al. 2021).

+### 8.5.
 Counterfactual in Causal Learning

-Of paramount interest is the research done by Bernhard Schölkopf and his colleagues (somewhat combining both aforementioned fields).
+Of paramount interest is the research done by Bernhard Schölkopf and his colleagues (somewhat combining the three aforementioned fields).
 Over the years they relentlessly sought to establish a working theory of causal learning in AI.
 Though it hasn't been implemented on a larger scale it is an important contribution in order to make AI agents reason according to real world causal connections.
 And Schölkopf recently addressed several fundamental points LLMs have to get right and where a working causal model might or most certainly will help, recognizing the importance of counterfactual scenarios and questions:

 >"Counterfactual problems involve reasoning about why things happened, imagining the consequences of different actions in hindsight, and determining which actions would have achieved the desired outcome.
 Answering counterfactual questions can be more difficult than answering interventional questions.
 However, this may be a key challenge for AI..."
 (Schölkopf et al. 2021, 615)